pandyajui/Project1IS601/GitCommands.md

 # Fork

-## A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.

-# Fork

 ####A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.